 Our winners were invited on board MV Hjaltland to sample their dishes alongside the restaurant crew before being awarded a plethora of prizes which included a NorthLink Ferries voucher for a trip with their families.
+With so many standout entries received, ten runners up were also chosen who each received a Vikling goodie bag.

-Commenting on the competition entries, Jim told Northern Lights: "It has been great to see such a fantastic response to the competition and we are very grateful to each and every pupil who entered."
+Commenting on the competition entries, Jim told Northern Lights: "It has been great to see such a fantastic response to the competition and we are very grateful to each and every pupil who entered.